 IV.
-FISSION YIELDS OF 250 CF AT E^ =46 MEV
+FISSION YIELDS OF 250 Cf AT $E^ = 46$ MeV

 The development of the model of Ref.
 [17] was initially motivated by the wealth of experimental data available for low-energy fission, and the importance of this energy regime in various applications.
 However, the energy dependence of the model transport parameters was included already in Ref.
-[17], as well as the possibility of pre-scission evaporation, i.e. multi-chance fission.
-As noticed above, the model was tested only for low-energy fission inour previous work.
+[17], as well as the possibility of prescission evaporation, i.e., multichance fission.
+As noticed above, the model was tested only for low-energy fission in our previous work.
 In the present section, we extend its application to fission at high excitation energy.
-Such an investigation may serve as a stringent test for the temperature dependence of the microscopic energy correction and the transport parameters like inertia, friction, and diffusion tensors.
+Such an investigation may serve as a stringent test for the temperature dependence of the microscopic energy correction and the transport parameters such as inertia, friction, and diffusion tensors.

-The fission fragment mass, charge, and isotopic yields for $^{250}\mathrm{Cf}$ produced at $E^\approx 46$ MeV in $^{238}\mathrm{U}$ + $^{12}\mathrm{C}$ collisions were studied experimentally in detail in Refs.
-[30, 37].
-The most probable angular momentum of $^{250}\mathrm{Cf}$ is found to be around $L=20\hbar$ as one can see in Fig. 6 in which the theoretical estimate of the fusion cross-section obtained within a Langevin-type calculation [52] is presented as a function of L.
+The fission fragment mass, charge, and isotopic yields for 250 Cf produced at $E^ \approx 46$ MeV in 238 U + 12 C collisions were studied experimentally in detail in Refs.
+[30,39].
+The most probable angular momentum of 250 Cf is found to be around $L = 20\hbar$ as one can see in Fig. 6 in which the theoretical estimate of the fusion cross section obtained within a Langevin-type calculation [54] is presented as a function of L.